lextm/blog/_posts/2017/2017-3-11-snmp-pro-goes-to-net-core.md

 ---
+description: 'This post is about how we are going to make #SNMP Pro .NET Core ready.'
+excerpt_separator: <!--more-->
 layout: post
-title: "#SNMP Pro Goes to .NET Core"
-description: "This post is about how we are going to make #SNMP Pro .NET Core ready."
-tags: IIS
 permalink: /snmp-pro-goes-to-net-core-d3b3ebdc2750
-excerpt_separator: <!--more-->
+tags: .net snmp
+title: '#SNMP Pro Goes to .NET Core'
 ---
 I blogged once about [how I moved #SNMP Library to .NET Core]({% post_url 2016/2016-12-26-porting-snmp-library-to-net-core-once-again %}).
 It was a wonderful journey though painful initially, but now Visual Studio 2017 and .NET Core Tooling 1.0 RTM are finally available, so my team have a better tool to work on #SNMP Pro and make it .NET Core ready.

 <!--more-->